cutthroat78/Leaving-Cert-Notes/subjects/biology/unit-2/cell-division.md

 - Benign means <u>kind</u>, they are not life threatening and do not invade other tissues.
 E.g. warts, skin tags
 - Cells stop dividing after some time

-<u>Definition: Cancer</u>
+<u>Definition: Cancer occurs when certain cells lose their ability to control the rate of mitosis</u>

 ### Malignant tumours

-- Uncontrolled multiplication of abnormal cells
+- <u>Uncontrolled multiplication of abnormal cells</u>
 - Malignant tumours (cancers) invade other cells and move around the body
 - Movement of these cells called Metastasis
 - Cancer cells divide indefinitely

 ### Causes of Cancer

-1. Caused when normal genes are altered to form cancer causing genes called oncogenes
+- Caused when normal genes are altered to form cancer causing genes called oncogenes
-2. Brought about by cancer causing agents called <u>carcinogens</u> e.g. cigarette smoke, asbestos fibres, ultraviolet radiation and some viruses
+- Brought about by cancer causing agents called <u>carcinogens</u> e.g. <u>cigarette smoke</u>, <u>asbestos fibres,</u>, ultraviolet radiation and some viruses
 - Most cancers can be cured with Radiation (burn out cancer), Chemotherapy (Chemicals slow down mitosis) and surgery

 ![]()